NLPcancer/NLP_thyroid_cancer/README.md

 ```

 ## Data source
-The TCGA pathology reports (50 for developing different prompting strategies and 289 for validation) could be found in the Genomic Data Commons data portal of National Cancer Institute (<a href="https://portal.gdc.cancer.gov/projects/TCGA-THCA">link</a>).
+The TCGA pathology reports (50 for development of different prompting strategies and 289 for validation) could be found in the Genomic Data Commons data portal of National Cancer Institute (<a href="https://portal.gdc.cancer.gov/projects/TCGA-THCA">link</a>).

-The operation records and pathology reports for 35 pseudo cases (for validation in local public clinical setting) could be found in the folder "sample".
+The operation records and pathology reports for 35 pseudo cases (for validation within local public clinical setting) could be found in the folder "sample".

 ## Data Annotation
-The annotation guideline was co-developed by endocrine surgeons and researchers, and could be found in the folder "annotation".
+The annotation guideline was co-developed by endocrine surgeons and NLP expert, and could be found in the folder "annotation".

 Data annotation was performed by two independent annotators, who have experiences in clinical research.
 The annotation was conducted by using BRAT rapid annotation tool (<a href="https://brat.nlplab.org/">link</a>).